 Must Read - What Does a Wedding Planner Do?

-They won't just take your responsibilities off from your shoulders but will make your work easier as they have a strong network of suppliers such as florists, decor and stylists, caterers, etc.
+They won't just take your responsibilities off your shoulders but will make your work easier as they have a strong network of suppliers such as florists, decor and stylists, caterers, etc.

 1. Don’t forget to research